CHEM2013 Atomic and Molecular Interactions

 Aims and Objectives

-Lecture component: The aim of this course is to provide a core for future studies in chemistry and allied subjects, in advanced chemical thermodynamics and kinetics.
+The aim of this course is to provide a core for future studies in chemistry and allied subjects, in the following areas: the quantum mechanical approach to describing the interactions between electrons and nuclei within an atom or molecule; qualitative and quantitative descriptions of the interactions between molecules.
 Core mathematical concepts and methods are also taught.
-Practical component: The laboratory component is designed to offer both consolidation and development of practical expertise and knowledge.
+Lecture component: The aims of the module are to provide: • an introduction to the quantum mechanical description of atoms and molecules; • the form and solutions to the Schrödinger equation; • a working understanding of operators and wavefunctions. • a qualitative understanding of the physical origin of intermolecular interactions and their influence on the structure of molecular assemblies; • quantitative descriptions of the physical contributions to interactions between molecules; • an introduction to common model potentials for describing intermolecular interactions. • an understanding of: operators; eigensystems; matrix functions and determinants; complex numbers and functions; Practical component: The laboratory component is designed to offer both consolidation and development of practical expertise and knowledge.
 In addition to coverage of more advanced techniques and strategy the course will develop expertise in areas essential to all practical work: safe working practices (risk, hazard and control measures); keeping a laboratory record, laboratory report writing (written and verbal communication of results); error estimation and treatment.
-Students will undertake a series of three experiments, of which the titles below are examples: • Halogenation of Propanone • Hydrogen-Oxygen Explosion • Flash Photolysis – Benzophenone Photochemistry • Numerical Modelling and Kinetics Where the theory underlying the experiments has not previously been covered in lectures it will be detailed in the script, as well as being covered by (in person or videoed) introductory theory lectures.
+Students will undertake a series of three experiments, of which the titles below are examples: • Intermolecular Forces in Biological Molecules • Fluorescence Spectroscopy • Electrochemistry • Infrared Spectroscopy Where the theory underlying the experiments has not previously been covered in lectures it will be detailed in the script, as well as being covered by (in person or videoed) introductory theory lectures.
 A number of additional e-resources are also available to aid understanding of the background theory, equipment and procedures, and analysis.
 Each experiment is preceded by a prelaboratory exercise that that will help prepare you for the experimental work.
 There are separate learning outcomes for each experiment and these are further specified in the practical scripts.

 Having successfully completed this module you will be able to: